Loading

 © The Authors.
 Published by Lattice Science Publication (LSP).
 This is an open-access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: The research has been conducted to indicate about the China’s main international media in Sri Lanka, “CRI Sinhala Service” The study was aimed to find largely the communication strategies used by CRI Sinhala service to spread China’s culture in Sri Lanka.
-This was a mix methodological research.
-The qualitative data collected through 25 interviewees from five major categories such as government officers, private company officers, University academics, journalists and businessmen.
-Further the data also collected through the CRI Facebook page and CRI website.
-The quantitative data collected through 300 questionnaires given through social media platforms to Sri Lankans.
-The research used thematic analysis, content analysis and statistical analysis through SPSS to identify the interesting findings.
-The research indicated that there are main themes reporting in CRI to spread the China’s culture.
-Therefore, the main themes indicated as Chinese language, Chinese aesthetics and beauty, Chinese food and Chinese festivals customs and rituals.
+Abstract: The research was conducted to examine China’s leading international media outlet in Sri Lanka, the “CRI Sinhala Service.”
+The study aimed to identify the primary communication strategies used by the CRI Sinhala Service to promote China’s culture in Sri Lanka.
+This was mixed-methodological research.
+The qualitative data were collected from 25 interviewees across five major categories: government officers, private company officers, University academics, journalists, and businessmen.
+Furthermore, data was also collected through the CRI Facebook page and the CRI website.
+The quantitative data were collected through 300 questionnaires distributed via social media platforms to Sri Lankans.
+The research employed thematic analysis, content analysis, and statistical analysis using SPSS to identify the key findings.
+The study indicated that the main themes are reporting in CRI to spread China’s culture.
+Therefore, the main themes highlighted are the Chinese language, Chinese aesthetics and beauty, Chinese cuisine, and Chinese festivals, customs, and traditions.
 Each theme has different sub themes as well.
-There are three main communication strategies indicated to spread Chinese culture.
+There are three primary communication strategies recommended to promote the spread of Chinese culture.
 Integrating social media influencer, style repertoire and arrangement and live video reporting.
-The highest influenced strategy was social media influencer according to the findings.
+The most influential strategy was a social media influencer, according to the findings.

 Keywords: Communication Strategies, CRI, Chinese Culture, International Communication